coldbox-modules/cbelasticsearch/docs/Indices/Templates.md

     }
 );
 ```
-All Component and Index template updates are applied as upsert operations - meaning that the `@version` key will be incremented if a new version of a template is applied.
+All Component and Index template updates are applied as _upsert_ operations - meaning that the `@version` key will be incremented if a new version of a template is applied.

-Additional methods are available for retreiving, verifying existence and deleting component templates:
+Additional methods are available for managing idnex templates:

 * `getInstance( "Client@cbelasticsearch" ).indexTemplateExists( [ template name] )`
 * `getInstance( "Client@cbelasticsearch" ).getIndexTemplate( [ template name] )`